yonekurayuuki/gitbook-plugin-table-cell-merge/README.md

 ## As a reference

 * This plugin is developed with referring to `Markdown Enhanced Preview` which is a plugin for Atom or Visual Studio Code.
 * This plugin uses `Cheerio` npm package to parse HTML as dependencies.
-This plugin is required to install `Cheerio` to your emvironment.
+This plugin is required to install `Cheerio` to your environment.
     ```
     $ npm install --save Cheerio
     ```